Systems of Twinned Systems: A Systematic Literature Review: Study design

 \paragraph{Construct validity} Our observations are artifacts of the sampled papers.
 Potential selection bias and missed publications may have an impact on our observations and threaten the construct validity of this study.
 To mitigate this threat, we employed a systematic approach in accordance with the best practices of empirical research in software engineering.
 Specifically, we used trusted databases, redundancy and validation in the exclusion phase~\cite{wohlin2020guidelines}, and employed snowballing to enrich our corpus~\cite{greenhalgh2005effectiveness}.

 \paragraph{Internal validity} We may have missed works due to the terminology we used.
 The combination of SoS and DT has had no unified definition prior to our work and thus, constructing effective search strings might not have been feasible.
 We mitigated this threat by an alternative, although more labor-intensive corpus construction strategy: we augmented the core keywords in the search string with synonyms, and we used snowballing.
+Some threats arise from the manual evaluation of the quality criteria due to the element of subjectivity.
+To mitigate threats, we conducted frequent, regular, in-depth discussions about the quality criteria as we applied them to the primary studies.
+By that, we converged the researchers' viewpoints and eliminated a reasonable amount of the threats that may stem from inconsistent interpretations of the quality criteria.

 \paragraph{Study quality} Our work scores \percp{9}{11}{points} in the rigorous quality checklist of \textcite{petersen2015guidelines}.
 (Need for review: 1 point; search strategy: 3 points; evaluation of the search: 2 points (keywords from known papers; identify objective criteria for decision; add additional reviewer, resolve disagreements between them when needed); extraction and classification: 2 points; study validity: 1 point.)\footnote{Detailed report in the replication package.} This quality score is \textit{significantly} higher than the typical values in software engineering. \textcite{petersen2015guidelines} reports a median of 33\%, with only 25\% of their sampled studies having a quality score of above 40\%.
-Therefore, we consider our study design of \textbf{particularly high quality}.
+Therefore, we consider our study design of high quality.